gpolitis/firefox-multistream.markdown/firefox-multistream.markdown

 ### Beyond the basics

-Like everything in life, sdp-interop is not "perfect", it makes some assumptions and it has some limitations.
+Like everything in life, sdp-interop is not "perfect", it makes certain assumptions and it has some limitations.
 First and foremost, unfortunately, a Plan B offer/answer does not have enough information to rebuild an equivalent Unified Plan offer/answer.
 So, while it is easy to go from Plan B to Unified